gphat/omg/observability.md

 Through my career as a software engineer, manager and executive a common love of observability has been present.

-[Observability](https://en.wikipedia.org/wiki/Observability) is more than monitoring and charts. **Observability is a measure for how well internal states of a system can be inferred by knowledge of its external outputs.** In other words, if you don't have sensors — metrics, logs, etc — that help you understand how your service is working then you can't tell if things are going wrong!
+[Observability](https://en.wikipedia.org/wiki/Observability) is more than monitoring and charts. **Observability is a collection of techniques and tools that aim to improve understanding of complex systems.
+Highly observable systems should have improved ergonomics for operators, allowing them to more quickly grasp the impact of changes and the contributors to incidents.** In other words, if you don't have sensors — metrics, logs, etc — that help you understand how your service is working then you can't tell if things are going wrong!

 I've spent a lot of my time learning as much as I can about this subject as well as applying my knowledge to the things I work on.
 My earliest efforts were [a homegrown monitoring tool](http://onemogin.com/observability/tech/let-the-rithm-move-you.html) that I keep on GitHub for posterity.